twhite96/TWBlog/_posts/2020-06-26-flexing-my-css-muscles-by-adding-a-bit-of-panache.md

 At first it confused me; what are we excluding?

-At first selected all of the elements I wanted to change and added the `:not()` selector, for instance `p:not(.some-class)` which highlighted *all* the `p` elements that did not have that class.
+At first I selected all of the elements I wanted to change and added the `:not()` selector, for instance `p:not(.some-class)` which highlighted *all* the `p` elements that did not have that class.
 This meant all paragraphs in the body were selected.

 I tried to add the linear gradient to all the main `hn` selectors which meant even those elements that I didn't want selected, like the tags or header in the newsletter box had the gradient added to them which I didn't want.
 I also wanted to add the gradient to different links in the body.
 I did the same for the anchor elements, not realizing that the social icons and tags were also links, thus having all the social icons, tags, and other buttons included in the linear gradient selection.
 It was a *disaster* so I went back to the docs and reread them.